gmusicproxy/gmusicproxy/README.md

      - `artist`: a string to search in the name of the artist in any kind of search
      - `exact`: a `yes` implies an exact match between the query parameters `artist` and `title` and the real data of the artist/album/song [default: `yes`]
      - [See common request options](#reqoptions)
-- `/get_by_search`: makes a search for artist/album/song as `/search_id` and returns the related content (an M3U list for the album or for the top songs of an artist and the MP3 file for a song); it is also possible to get the full list of matches reported by Google Music using search with `type=matches` [requires A.A.].
+- `/get_by_search`: makes a search for artist/album/song as `/search_id` and returns the related content (a list for the album or for the top songs of an artist and the MP3 file for a song); it is also possible to get the full list of matches reported by Google Music using search with `type=matches` [requires A.A.].
   Allowed parameters:
      - `type`: search for `artist`, `album`, `song` or `matches` [required]
      - `title`: a string to search in the title of the album or of the song